 The rest of the article is organized as follows.
-In Section 2, based on Stein's characterization we develop new non-parametric test for testing normality.
-We develop our test using the theory of U-statistics.
-We study asymptotic properties of the proposed test statistic.
-We also develop a jackknife empirical likelihood (JEL) ratio test for testing normality.
-A Monte Carlo simulation study is carried out to asses the finite sample performance of the JEL ratio test and the result is reported in Section 3.
-We compare the power of our test with that of Anderson-Darling and Jarque-Berra tests which shows the competitiveness of our test with these classical tests.
-We also give the illustration of our test procedure using two real data sets.
+In Section 2, based on fixed point characterization, we develop a simple non-parametric test for testing normality.
+The asymptotic properties of the test statistic are also studied.
+A Monte Carlo simulation study is carried out to evaluate the finite sample performance of the proposed test and the results are reported in Section 3.
+We compare the power of our test with several tests for normality.
+We illustrate our test procedure using two real data sets.
 Concluding remarks along with some open problems are given in Section 4.